 If you have a LinkedIn pro membership, you’ll have access to more targeting options.

 This has the capacity to make it easier to find people to invite.

 Remember — You can cut the amount of time it takes to find someone if you know your target market well.

 Once you’ve found someone who looks like a good match, send them an invitation to connect and mention your group in the note.

 Remember, you want to be cool about how you do this, as you don’t want to come across as spammy and intrusive.

 When sending a ‘personal note,’ always focus on the benefits.

-36.2% of people think that LinkedIn is extremely important when it comes to growing a network, developing a business or finding a job.
+The majority of business professionals think that LinkedIn is extremely important when it comes to growing a network, developing a business or finding a job.

 It’s probably why they joined in the first place.

 Your group probably makes it easier for people to do all of these things — so explain that in your message!